vagundav/vagundav/README.md

 Create visualization screen using webview component.

 **Testing**
-**Use Case 1: User can switch on home device using Vizualization.
-After shutting down and reopening an application have home devices corresponding value as in previous run of application**.
+Use Case 1: User can switch on home device using Vizualization.
+After shutting down and reopening an application have home devices corresponding value as in previous run of application.

 <details>
 <summary>Test on/off button</summary>